zalando-stups/swagger1st/README.md

 ```

 That is everything you need to do to define and implement your API.
 Only fully validated requests get to your function,
 so you can rely on swagger1st to properly check all input parameters according to your definition.
+The function itself
+is a normal Clojure function without any dependencies to swagger1st - simple as that.

 ## Kickstart